devnithw/blood-cell-classification/README.md

 ])
 ```

+The full code for the preprocessing, model training and evaluation process is included in the Jupyter Notebook.

 ## Results

 This simple model resulted in a accuracy over 80%.
 The validation accuracy was 87.5%.
 As shown in the image below, the model has predicted the label for most images correctly.